nrk/lamestnews/README.md

 ## Development

-When modifying Lamest please be sure that no warnings or notices are emitted by PHP by running the interpreter in your development environment with the `error_reporting` variable set to `E_ALL | E_STRICT`.
+When modifying code please make sure that no warnings or notices are emitted by PHP by running the interpreter in your development environment with the `error_reporting` variable set to `E_ALL | E_STRICT`.

-The recommended way to contribute to Lamest is to fork the project on GitHub, create new topic branches on your newly created repository to fix or add features and then open a new pull request with a description of the applied changes.
+The recommended way to contribute is to fork the project on GitHub, create new topic branches on your newly created repository to fix or add features and then open a new pull request with a description of the applied changes.
 Obviously, you can use any other Git hosting provider of your preference.
-Diff patches will be accepted too, even though they are not the preferred way to contribute to Lamest.
+Diff patches will be accepted too, even though they are not the preferred way to contribute to the project.

 When reporting issues on the bug tracker please provide as much information as possible if you do not want to be redirected [here](http://yourbugreportneedsmore.info/).